imzqqq/chat/website/spec/content/identity-service-api.md

 `none` algorithm should consider at least warning the user of the risks in sending identifiers in plain text to the identity server.

-Addresses are still potentially reversable using a calculated rainbow table given some identifiers, such as phone numbers, common email address domains, and leaked addresses are easily calculated.
+Addresses are still potentially reversible using a calculated rainbow table given some identifiers, such as phone numbers, common email address domains, and leaked addresses are easily calculated.
 For example, phone numbers can have roughly 12 digits to them, making them